Klaas Carel Faber

 Klaas Carel Faber (20 January 1922 – 24 May 2012) was a convicted Dutch-German war criminal.
 He was the son of Pieter and Carolina Josephine Henriëtte (née Bakker) Faber, and the brother of Pieter Johan Faber, who was executed for war crimes in 1948.
 Faber was on the Simon Wiesenthal Center's list of most wanted Nazi war criminals.
 Faber died in Germany in May 2012, having never been extradited.

 Second World War

-Faber was born in Haarlem, The Netherlands, to a family with a strong National-Socialist background.
+Faber was born in Haarlem, The Netherlands, to a family with a strong Nazi background.
 Like his father and his brother, Faber was a member of the National Socialist Movement, or NSB, before the war, and joined the Waffen SS a month after the German occupation of the Netherlands in 1940.
 After five months, he abandoned military training for less demanding police jobs in Rotterdam and The Hague.